Part 3 - the rest of the story

 I Cannot Hear You, God

-Instead, listening to the “voice of a man”, and what a lovely voice it was, I thought.
+Instead, listening to the “voice of a man,” and what a lovely voice it was, I thought.
 Strangely, this voice began to replace the Holy Spirit’s influence I had previously been so in tune with in my early days.
 This completed my dependency on others.

-I painstakingly cared for them, and for my family, but always felt that I never quite measured up.
+I cared for my parents and family painstakingly but never quite measured up.
 The feeling of being lost was always looming in the background.
+I lost all integrity to myself and what I truly knew and believed.
+A powerful case of Stockholm Syndrome developed inside of me.

-I lost all integrity to myself, and what I truly knew and believed.
-A very strong case of Stockholm Syndrome developed inside of me, and because my husband had never known anything but this experience from birth, his own basic life needs were never met, which became the root and cause of years of secret-dependent addictions.
+My husband had never known anything but this experience from birth.
+His own basic life needs were not fully met, which became the root cause of years of secret-dependent addictions.

 “But while education, training, and the counsel of experience are all essential, the workers should be taught that they are not to rely wholly upon any man’s judgment.
 As God’s free agents, all should ask wisdom of Him.”